 Here, $(R')^{\frac{3}{2}} \p_t^4 R$ can be controlled directly by $E$ since it is equal to $(R')^{\frac{5}{2}} \p_t^4 q$ up to lower order terms.
 On the other hand, applying this algorithm starting from $\p^4 R$, we get

-The detailed analysis can be found in Section \ref{section 4}.
-But the above algorithm provides good guideline for the choice of weights in \eqref{weight v} and \eqref{weight R}, as well as in $\dd^r$.
+The detailed analysis can be found in section \ref{section 4}.
+But the above algorithm provides good guideline for the choice of $\rr$-weights in \eqref{weight v} and \eqref{weight R} using \eqref{equivlent R_kk}, as well as in $\dd^r$.

-\rmk The condition \eqref{equivlent R_kk} allows us to define the weighted Sobolev norms (e.g., \eqref{Nkk}) with constant $\rr$-weight.
-It is convenient to have constant weights for the boundary estimates in Section \ref{section B} to avoid derivatives falling on $R'$.
-In addition, the condition \eqref{equivlent R_kk} allows us to distribute $\rr$-weight in order to obtain an uniform control in $\kk$.
+\rmk The condition \eqref{equivlent R_kk} allows us to define the weighted Sobolev norms (e.g., \eqref{Nkk}) with constant $\rr$-weights.
+It is convenient to have constant weights for the boundary estimates in section \ref{section B} to avoid derivatives falling on $R'$.
+In addition, the condition \eqref{equivlent R_kk} allows us to distribute $\rr$-weights in order to obtain an uniform control in $\kk$.

-The definition of the weighted derivative $\dd^r$ allows us to control the highest order (i.e., $4$th order) mixed norms of $q$ directly by the energy.
-However, in order to pass to the incompressible limit, we have to control $||v||_4$ directly without $\rr$-weight, and this requires the control of $||q_t||_2$.
-In Section \ref{section 3.2}, we control $||q_t||_2$ by the elliptic estimate, which requires the control of $||q_t||_1$ first.
+The definition of the $\rr$-weighted derivative $\dd^r$ allows us to control the highest order (i.e., $4$th order) mixed norms of $q$ directly by the energy.
+However, in order to pass to the incompressible limit, we have to control $||v||_4$ directly without $\rr$-weights, and this requires the control of $||q_t||_2$.
+In section \ref{section 3.2}, we control $||q_t||_2$ by the elliptic estimate, which requires the control of $||q_t||_1$ first.
 This is indeed of lower order but we need to take extra effort to prove that they can be controlled uniformly as $\rr \to 0$.
 In addition, we remark here that in \cite{disconzi2017prioriC}, the authors were able to close the a priori energy estimate in $H^3$.
 However, in our case, the bound for $||q_t||_1$ require the control of $||v||_4$ and $||\eta||_4$.
 This is because control of $||\p q_t||_0^2$ requires integration by parts, which yields $||\cp^2 \eta||_{1.5,\Gamma}$ and $||\cp^2 v||_{1.5,\Gamma}$ at the top order, and these quantities require $H^4$ control of $v, \eta$.